okteto/docs/README.md

 Remove the oldest version by following these steps:

-- Remove the files for the oldest version from the folders `versioned_docs` and p versioned_sidebars`.
+- Remove the files for the oldest version from the folders `versioned_docs` and `versioned_sidebars`.
 - Remove the oldest version from the file `versions.json`.
 - Modify the `presets.docs.versions` section of  [`docusaurus.config.js`](docusaurus.config.js) to remove the entry in the `versions` subsection for the oldest version to only keep 6 versions.
 - Move the release notes from the oldest version from the bottom of the [Release Notes page](release-notes.mdx) to the top of the [Archived Release Notes page](archived-release-notes.mdx).